 Detectors of the MotionCam product line with the support of Photos by Scenario function can take photos in case of alarm from Ajax fire detectors.
 You can create such a scenario in the Privacy Settings of the hub or in the settings of the detector itself.

-The Ajax security system provides 4 tests for the correct choice of the installation location of devices and checking their serviceability:
+The Ajax system offers the following tests to help choose the correct installation location for devices and check their functionality:

 - Jeweller Signal Strength Test